Return to Optimist International Policies

 Mandatory Reporting of Abuse

 OI will not tolerate any form of child abuse within its programs.
-All Covered Individuals shall immediately report to appropriate local authorities, including child protective services and/or law enforcement, any good-faith suspicion or belief that a youth is or has been:
+All Covered Individuals shall immediately report to appropriate local authorities, including child protective services and/or law enforcement, any good-faith suspicion or belief that a youth is or has been: physically or sexually abused; physically or emotionally neglected; exposed to violence or threats of violence; exposed to sexual exploitation, including possession, production, or distribution of child sexual abuse material; subjected to online solicitation, enticement, or exposure to obscene material.

 Reporting obligations may not be delegated to another person.
 Covered Individuals must comply with all applicable mandatory reporting laws in their jurisdiction.